quantum-ai-for-cardiac-imaging/cardiomegaly-chest-x-ray/README.md

-These subfolders must be populated by the corresponding images to download from: https://stanfordaimi.azurewebsites.net/datasets/8cbd9ed4-2eb9-4565-affc-111cf4f7ebe2 after login and agreeing to the Standford University Dataset Research Use Agreement.
+These subfolders must be populated by the corresponding images to download from: https://stanfordaimi.azurewebsites.net/datasets/8cbd9ed4-2eb9-4565-affc-111cf4f7ebe2 after login and agreeing to the Stanford University Dataset Research Use Agreement.

 ## Code
 Author: [@poig](https://github.com/poig)